Why The Sun is More Harmful Then Helpful to Your Skin

 The year is 2002, you have a party to attend in a few weeks and you have been dealing with acne for months.
 Being unbelievably fed up is an understatement.
 Your best friend suggests going tanning or laying in the sun to dry up your acne.
 The thought of getting a little tan is enticing too.
-Having a little color may conceal the acne too!
+Having a little color may conceal the acne as well!
 Your friend has been tanning for a week and it’s helping her….. until it doesn’t anymore.

 The sun doesn’t actually dry out sebum (oil) on your skin.
 It dries the actual skin.
 As a result to the skin being dry, your oil glands will then produce more oil as a response to the dryness.
 Picture a little army of oil coming out with a vengeance trying to protect and hydrate the skin that is in need.
 “We must attack the dryness!
 Come on troops hydrate on the double!”
 As a result of the oily army’s attempt to protect and secret, this then produces more breakouts and deep rooted clogged pores.